gideon-ai/gideon/conversations-with-gideon.md

 Conversation 7: Product Review Summarizer

-Conversation 8: Website Builder

-Conversation 9: CRM Builder

-Conversation 10: Email Analyzer
+Conversation 8: Email Analyzer

 User: "I have a bunch of emails that I want to be analyzed.
 Can you help?"
 Gideon: Sure.
 Follow this [tutorial](https://youtube.com) and give me the link to the zip file containing the emails.
 User: Here you go - https://youtube.com
 Gideon: Great.
 I will mail you the report soon after the processing is complete.

-Conversation 11: Video Summarizer
+Conversation 9: Video Summarizer

 User: "Can you help me with the video summary of a webinar?"
 Gideon: Sure.
 Please provide the link